neelchauhan/www.neelc.org/content/posts/diy-hpe-sas-cable.md

 This is something I would expect from Apple, a company making devices with soldiered everything and a history of fighting repair.
-I don't expect this from HPE where service guides are published and solidered everything is nonexistent on ProLiants (unlike Macs).
+I don't expect this from HPE where service guides are published and unlike Macs, solidered everything is nonexistent on ProLiants.

 So what did I do?
 Build a SAS cable myself out of parts on Amazon.